Tampere Stadium

 Tampere Stadium (Tampereen stadion), also known as Ratina Stadium (Ratinan stadion), designed by architect Timo Penttilä and completed in 1965, is a multi-purpose stadium in Tampere, Finland, with a seating capacity of 16,800 people, and up to 32,000 people for concerts.
 In 2018, the stadium hosted the IAAF World U20 Championships.
+The pitch and main stand were originally completed for the 1952 1952 Summer Olympics when Ratina hosted five qualification and preliminary round matches.
+In 2009, Ratina was one of the stadiums of the UEFA Women's Euro 2009.
+Ratina has also hosted several matches of the Finland national football team.

 Football

 The stadium primarily hosts football matches.
-It served as Tampere United's home stadium and it will be the home stadium for Finnish national team between 2016 and 2018 due to the renovation of the Helsinki Olympic Stadium.
-The stadium was also formerly used by Ilves, which holds the record attendances for football matches in both European and domestic competitions: 24,873 against Juventus on 19 September 1984 in the European Cup and 15,000 against Kokkolan Palloveikot on 9 October 1983 in the Finnish League.
+It served as Tampere United's home stadium and it was the home stadium for Finnish national team between 2016 and 2018 due to the renovation of the Helsinki Olympic Stadium.
+The stadium was also used by Ilves, who holds the record attendances for football matches in both European and domestic competitions: 24,873 against Juventus on 19 September 1984 in the European Cup and 15,000 against Kokkolan Palloveikot on 9 October 1983 in the Finnish League.

 Music

 Over the years the stadium has hosted several music events.
 In addition to standalone concerts, it serves as the main arena for the annual hip hop festival Blockfest.